xta0/xta0.me/_posts/2020-01-03-os-system-programming-1.md

 The set of accessible addresses + state associated with them

-- For 32-bit processor: 2^32 = 4 billion addresses
+- For 32-bit processor: `2^32 = 4 billion` addresses
-- For 64-bit processor: 2^64 quardrillion addresses
+- For 64-bit processor: `2^64 quadrillion` addresses

 What happens when you read or write to an address?
 - Perhaps acts like regular memory
 - Perhaps ignores writes
-- Perhaps causes I/O opertion (memory-mapped I/O)
+- Perhaps causes I/O operation (memory-mapped I/O)
 - Perhaps causes exception (fault)
 - Communicates with another program
 - ...